Earth & Environment

 CAS GE 150

-Examines the social, environmental, and technological aspects of renewable and nonrenewable energy systems.
+Examines the social, environmental, and technological aspects of renewable and nonrenewable energy systems, their historical evolution and implications for the future.
 Discusses energy issues in context of globalization, climate change, and sustainable development.
 Explores lifestyle and policy decisions related to energy issues.
 Carries social science divisional credit in CAS.
 4 cr.